MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 New hires have a 30-day enrollment period from their employment date to enroll in an FSA, with the FSA effective the first day of the month following enrollment as a new hire.

-If you enroll in the Dependent Care FSA, please note that if your dependent care provider changes their fees, this will qualify as a life event.
+If you are currently enrolled in the Dependent Care FSA and your dependent care provider changes their fees, this will qualify as a life event.

 Find more FSA enrollment info.